 Eventually I moved to the DC area, but I will never forget that time walking the bricks and concrete of Baltimore to the train that took me to my new life in a land really very far away from the blue collar jobs of a working city.
 The simplicity of that life was so appealing.
 I needed only my body and a train to secure all that I needed for life.
 All the rest of the time was free for enjoyment of things that are free.

 This trip also took me back to my other home in Burke, Virginia near a place called Signal Hill.
 So named because the trains slowed near two crossings and blew the whistle to let folks know they were coming through, often in the middle of the night.
 After a time of living away from the trains, I found it difficult to adjust to the sounds that came into my bedroom into the night.
 Eventually, the sounds became music, just as they had before.

 I have now been twenty years away from the trains, but in all that time, in all those years, I never lost my love or awe of them.
 Those marvelous, monstrous machines that wheeze and blow and make sounds that thrill and intimidate you all at the same time.
 As things of power, they overcome the smallness of our bodies and of our minds.
 These beasts, these monstrous movers of steel and aluminum, they overwhelm your soul as they have the power to make you wonder and become fearful, all at the same time.
 Theirs is the authority to terrify and to please beyond normal comprehension.

 And then there was the music.
 Music that took me back to a wonderful time of youth and love and glory and friends gone and friends still here.
 I heard, I saw and I became young again.

-AMTRAK and Memphis, what a wonderful combination, a winning combination.
+AMTRAK and Memphis, what a winning combination.
 Cars and planes alone will never do.